 In that case, an item may be registered as an approved work item (stage 10.99).

-A call for experts shall be launched.
+A call for Experts shall be launched.
 However, there is no minimum number of active P-members required.

 Where an amendment or revision is not immediately started following approval by the committee, it is recommended that the project is first registered as a preliminary work item and that the International Standard is registered as confirmed.
 When it is eventually proposed for registration at stage 10.99, reference shall be made to the results of the preceding systematic review and the committee shall pass a resolution (see clause 2.3.1 for the process for initiating a revision or amendment of an existing International Standard).

-Where it is decided that the International Standard needs to be revised or amended, it becomes a new project and shall be added to the programme of work of the technical committee or subcommittee.
+Where it is decided that the International Standard needs to be revised or amended, it becomes a new project and shall be added to the programme of work of the committee.
 The steps for revision or amendment are the same as those for preparation of a new International Standard (see ISO/IEC Directives, Part 1, clauses 2.3 to 2.8), and include the establishment of target dates for the completion of the relevant stages.

 Option 3: Withdrawal

-When the standard has not been adopted with or without change or is not used in at least five countries, the standard should be withdrawn (see Options 1 and 2 above).
+When the document has not been adopted with or without change or is not used in at least five countries, the document should be withdrawn (see Options 1 and 2 above).

-In the case of the proposed withdrawal of an International Standard, the National Bodies shall be informed by the CEO of the decision of the technical committee or subcommittee, with an invitation to inform the office of the CEO within 8 weeks if they object to that decision.
+In the case of the proposed withdrawal of an International Standard, the National Bodies shall be informed by the CEO of the decision of the committee, with an invitation to inform the Office of the CEO within 8 weeks if they object to that decision.

 Any objection received shall be referred to the ISO Technical Management Board for consideration and decision.